Singapore's First Legacy Planning Game Championship To Launch In November

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach - 3 November 2023 - Immortalize, Singapore's most comprehensive elderhood marketplace and information provider , is pleased to announce the start of a nationwide competition for Will of Fortune by Immortalize ("WOFI") , an immersive strategy card game that aims to break down the taboo surrounding legacy planning.
+SINGAPORE - Media OutReach - 3 November 2023 - Immortalize, Singapore's most comprehensive elderhood marketplace and information provider , is pleased to announce the start of a nationwide competition for Will of Fortune by Immortalize ('WOFI') , an immersive strategy card game that aims to break down the taboo surrounding legacy planning.
 The competitions are organized in conjunction with supporters like Metis Global (Singapore) Pte.
 Limited. , and Huttons Asia Pte Ltd .
+General Championship

 WOFI was launched earlier in June this year and uses fun, engaging and repeatedly playable content to help people learn about the tools and professionals involved in planning for one's legacy.
 To further encourage conversations on this critical but often neglected topic, Immortalize will be holding WOFI Championship tryouts and competitions across the island nation to spur discussions on the importance of legacy planning.